Dice

 Common Questions

-Is "sammich" just slang?
+Is "sammich" just a joke spelling?

-Is it ever used seriously?
+Is it used outside the South?

 How to Cite This Page